jnlewis/airtable-block-observer/README.md

 * **Expandable Events**: Events in the Activity Feed are expandable to allow viewing the details of a record.
 * **Easy setup**: Just installing the block will automatically start tracking changes, no configuration required.
 All tables are automatically tracked by default unless turned off in settings.

+# Current Limitations
+Currently tracking is not available for changes made on the expanded record popup window and kanban board drag and drop.

 # Block Demo

 Our example will use a small shoe reseller who is managing their stock inventory on Airtable for three locations; their main warehouse and two walk-in stores.